vilocha/PePApipe-pipeline/README.md

 All steps are amenable to user control by means of switching on/off the necessary sections in each particular case.
 There are several steps where the quality of the processes can be checked to make sure the progress of the results is in line with our expectations.
 The pipeline can be easily adapted to viruses other than ASFV by changing the parameters relevant to the new virus and running the specific pipeline sections accordingly.

-The folders that are created along with the information retrievable for the interpretation of results are listed below:
+The eigth folders that are created when the pipeline has finished running along with the information retrievable for the interpretation of results are listed below:

 The most important outputs are the consensus sequence of the genome of the virus we are studying and the table of variants for that particular virus against the genome reference chosen in the first place.
 Secondary outputs are reference mapping parameters, de novo assembly parameters and quality assessment summaries.
 As already mentioned, the findings obtained may be further investigated using IGV and GATU.